By Naomi Graychase

 Among the companies represented on the board of directors are Atheros, Broadcom, Dell, Intel, LG, Marvell, MediaTek, Microsoft, NEC, Nokia, Panasonic, Samsung, and Wilocity.

-In a statement issued Thursday, the group said its vision is to create a global ecosystem of interoperable products based on [a 60 GHz wireless technology] specification, which will unify the next generation of entertainment, computing, and communications devices at speeds more than ten times faster than todays wireless LANs.
+In a statement issued Thursday, the group said its vision is “to create a global ecosystem of interoperable products based on [a 60 GHz wireless technology] specification, which will unify the next generation of entertainment, computing, and communications devices at speeds more than ten times faster than today’s wireless LANs.”While speeds will be faster than Wi-Fi, WiGig’s range will be more limited, making it more well-suited to transferring large files in a small space, such as a room, versus across a campus or large outdoor space.

 In addition to the goal of faster wireless transmission of large data files, the WiGig Alliance has also articulated a desire to emphasize low-power wireless products.
 Ease of use is also a priority, along with interoperability, of course.